aandrosov0/GreeterPlugin/README.md

 # GreeterPlugin

-Add the plugin to plugins folder
+Add the plugin to plugins folder and edit config file

+##Syntax